mikarinneoracle/dockernode-app/wercker.md

 Here, the Wercker.yml consists of box definition and then two `pipelines` named as `build` and `deploy`.

-The box definition is based on our application image:
+The box definition is based on our Node.js application image that we just build on top of Ubuntu:

 <pre>
 box: